HEFTIEProject/zarr-benchmarks/docs/index.md

 - **Compression level** = 3
 - **Zarr spec version** = 2

+All benchmarks were run 5 times, and the mean values from these runs are shown in the graphs below.

 ## Compressors

 This section shows how varying the compressor and it's configuration affects